 These advances in technology have created new regulations and laws regarding financial activities, while simultaneously enabling criminal activities.
-A growing concern for banks is how to react efficiently to a multitude of cybersecurity concerns.
+A growing concern for banks is how to react efficiently to a multitude of cybersecurity concerns and the cybersecurity trends arising in consequence.
 From malicious hacking to vulnerabilities in existing infrastructures, the exposure of confidential data as well as the need to prevent criminal activities from taking place on their platforms, banks are faced with a wide variety of challenges.

 This article will explore some of the major cybersecurity concerns facing banks today, and how they are implementing a diverse mixture of solutions to respond.

 “The Know Your Client form is a standard form in the investment industry that ensures investment advisors know detailed information about their clients' risk tolerance, investment knowledge, and financial position.”

 This ethical requirement exists to help protect both investors and their clients, with regards to the opening and maintaining of accounts.
 Particularly as banks seek to mitigate the risks associated with fraudulent activities, this is an important step in the process of preventing and responding to bank fraud.
 For banks, this process can be long and resource consuming.
 As such, these processes are being automated, which cuts down time and expenses associated with the KYC process without losing the benefits that it can provide.

 - Signicat: Pan European provider of KYC, authentication and digital signatures.